-Mr. Bryant.
+Mr. BRYANT.
 Yes, that is correct.

 Chairman ISAKSON.
-The military learned with the Warrior Transition Units from Afghanistan and Iraq that a lot of times soldiers will not tell you they are having bad dreams, they will not tell you they are having symptoms of post-traumatic stress disorder (PTSD) or traumatic brain injury in a group meeting or group session like that.
+The military learned with the Warrior Transition Units from Afghanistan and Iraq that a lot of times soldiers will not tell you they are having bad dreams, they will not tell you they are having flashbacks, they will not tell you they are having symptoms of post-traumatic stress disorder (PTSD) or traumatic brain injury in a group meeting or group session like that.
 But, you put them in a room with a computer where they are answering questions on the touch pad, they will tell you those things.